 (c) notify the parties in writing accordingly; and

-(d) notify the Registrar in writing accordingly.
+(d) notify the Building Commissioner in writing accordingly.

-(2) If a prescribed appointor does not make an appointment under subsection (1) the Registrar may appoint a registered adjudicator to adjudicate the payment dispute concerned.
+(2) If a prescribed appointor does not make an appointment under subsection (1) the Building Commissioner may appoint a registered adjudicator to adjudicate the payment dispute concerned.

-(3) If the Registrar makes an appointment under subsection (2), the Registrar must —
+(3) If the Building Commissioner makes an appointment under subsection (2), the Building Commissioner must —

-(a) notify the prescribed appointor in writing accordingly and require the appointor to serve the application and any response received by it on the adjudicator appointed by the Registrar; and
+(a) notify the prescribed appointor in writing accordingly and require the appointor to serve the application and any response received by it on the adjudicator appointed by the Building Commissioner; and

 (b) notify the parties in writing accordingly.

+[Section 28 amended by No. 16 of 2011 s.
+128(6).]

 29. Adjudicators: conflicts of interest

 (1) An appointed adjudicator who has a material personal interest in the payment dispute concerned or in the construction contract under which the dispute has arisen or in any party to the contract is disqualified from adjudicating the dispute.